Catherine of Alexandria: Legacy

 The pyrotechnic Catherine wheel, which rotates with sparks flying off in all directions, took its name from the saint's wheel of martyrdom.
 The lunar impact crater Catharina is named after Saint Catherine.
 Santa Catarina Island in Brazil and the State of Santa Catarina are named after her.
 The Gulf of Santa Catalina is located in the Pacific Ocean on the west coast of North America.
 Santa Catalina Island off the coast of California, was named by Sebastián Vizcaíno, who arrived there on her feast day.
 The Santa Catalina Mountains in Arizona are named after her.

 Kaarina, Finland, is named after her.
-The patron saint of St. Catharines, Ontario, is Saint Catherine of Alexandria, but "no definitive documentation exists to conclusively prove that the founders chose the unique spelling for any one particular reason".
+Catherine of Alexandria is the patron saint of Katerini, Greece and of St. Catharines, Ontario, although "no definitive documentation exists to conclusively prove that the founders chose the unique spelling for any one particular reason" for the latter.
 St Catherine of Alexandria Parish and School in Oak Lawn, Illinois, is named after her.

 St. Catherine University in St. Paul, Minnesota was founded in 1905 by the Sisters of St. Joseph of Carondelet and is under the patronage of Catherine of Alexandria.
 University of Saint Katherine in San Marcos, California is the first Eastern Orthodox Christian university in the United States and the English-speaking world.
 St. Catherine's School, is an independent Episcopal diocesan school in Richmond, Virginia.
 Sœur de La Chapelle was a French nun who wrote a tragedy about Saint Catherine's martyrdom.
+St Helen and St Katharine school in Abingdon celebrates St Katherine's day annually on the final Thursday of November.

+Private revelations of Anne Catherine Emmerich

+According to the private revelations attributed to Blessed Anne Catherine Emmerich, Catherine spent her childhood in Cyprus rather than Alexandria.
+Emmerich described her father, Costa, as descending from a princely family of Mesopotamia who had been granted extensive lands in Cyprus, and her mother as belonging to the pagan priestly family of Mercuria in Salamis, Cyprus, which was associated with the worship of the goddess Derketo.

+Emmerich further related that Catherine was born and raised in the former residence of Mercuria's family, possessed extraordinary wisdom and interior visions from childhood, rejected pagan idols, and was at one point confined by her father after repeatedly removing the household idols.